clafonta/ll-amplify-auth-storage-steps/docs/01-create-your-next-app-add-amplify.md

 npm install aws-amplify @aws-amplify/ui-react
 ```

+> [!NOTE]
+> A lot of magic has just occurred!!
+Amplify procured all the necessary tools policies and configurations needed for Authentication and Storage.
+See the `src/aws-exports.js` for details.

 That's it!
 You've now created a Next.js app with the App Router with Amplify Auth and Storage set up.